Ask AI Ebook

 problem

-The Ask-AI team needed an engaging eBook to simplify the often-intimidating world of AI purchasing.
-Their goal was twofold: to clarify the buying process for decision-makers unfamiliar with technical jargon, and to strengthen Ask-AI’s reputation as an accessible, forward-thinking brand.
-The challenge lay in balancing approachability and sophistication—retaining brand alignment while creating a design that felt fresh and visually distinct.
-The final product needed to appeal to a broad audience, evoke trust, and make technical information feel intuitive, not overwhelming.
+The Ask-AI team required an engaging eBook that demystifies the intimidating world of AI buying.
+Their objectives were manifold: making it easier for the decision-maker to understand this buying process, and strengthening the reputation of Ask-AI as an accessible, forward-thinking brand.
+The challenge was in balancing approachability and sophistication: retaining brand alignment while creating a design that felt fresh and visually distinct.
+The final product was to have wide appeal and engender trust while making technical information intuitive, not overwhelming.

 solution

-Working within Superside’s multidisciplinary environment, I explored how visual clarity could elevate complex content.
-Using KREA AI to generate conceptual imagery and visual motifs, I built compositions that felt both futuristic and human.
-Layout and content structure were developed in Figma, where I refined typography, pacing, and rhythm to guide readers smoothly through technical explanations.
-The visual tone leaned toward clean geometry, balanced contrast, and soft gradients, subtly separating the piece from Ask-AI’s usual identity without breaking consistency.
-The result was an eBook that felt approachable yet elevated—technical knowledge framed in a design language that inspires confidence instead of confusion.
+Working within Superside's multidisciplinary setup, I explored how visual clarity could elevate complex content.
+Using KREA AI to generate conceptual imagery and visual motifs, I created compositions that felt both futuristic and human.
+I built the layout and content structure in Figma, refining typography, pacing, and rhythm to guide readers smoothly through technical explanations.
+The visual tone focused on clean geometry, balanced contrast, and soft gradients.
+This approach subtly set the piece apart from Ask-AI's usual identity while maintaining brand consistency.
+The result was an eBook that felt approachable yet elevated.
+It framed technical knowledge in a design language that inspires confidence without creating confusion.

 Designing Understanding for the Age of AI

-The process unfolded like a translation exercise: turning data-heavy concepts into visual stories that guide, rather than lecture.
+The process unfolded like an exercise in translation: taking data-heavy concepts and converting them into visual stories that guide rather than lecture.

-In an era where AI often intimidates, this project reminded me that design’s greatest role is to make knowledge feel human.
+Working on this project reminded me, in an era where AI usually intimidates, that design's most important role is to make knowledge feel human.

 01